Monosodium Glutamate, monosodium glutamate, MSG, glutamate - separating MSG-fact from MSG-fiction and industry propaganda

 We have a brochure.
 You can download it and distribute copies to merchants, physicians, family, and friends

 Facebook.
-Truth in LabelingCampaign has just reached 4,000 fans on facebook.
+Truth in LabelingCampaign has reached over 4,000 fans on facebook.
 Do stop by.

 Listen to Dr. Russell Blaylock: